SAML-Toolkits/php-saml/demo1/Readme.txt

     Request to the SP (SLS endpoint, index.php?sls).
 The SLS endpoint of the SP process the Logout Request and if is valid, close the session of the user at the local app and send a Logout Response to the IdP (to the SLS endpoint of the IdP).
-The IdP recieve the Logout Response, process it and close the session at of the IdP.
+The IdP receive the Logout Response, process it and close the session at of the IdP.
 Notice that the SLO Workflow starts and ends at the IdP.

 Notice that all the SAML Requests and Responses are handler at a unique file,